What tools do I need to successfully color my hair at home?

 There is no one-size-fits-all way to apply hair color all over.
 However, there are ways to apply that will help you get the benefits you are looking for.
 For example, if the main concern is gray coverage, start the application in the front or where you see the most gray; if you are going darker, start in the back.
 Going lighter for the first time can be a little tricky.
 If you’re not careful the ends of your hair will end up darker and drabber than your roots.
 The best way to avoid this is to consult with a Color&Co colorist who can talk you through the application and provide a special service for Virgin Long Hair.

-How can I avoid the color from looking flat?
+How can I avoid the hair color from looking flat?

 To avoid a flat monochromatic look avoid pulling through your color every time, especially if it’s not necessary, or shorten the processing time.